Home / Use Cases / Professions / Legal Professionals

 Questions from legal professionals

-We can't remove the original court records or bar listings, as those are maintained by government entities.
-What we do is remove the aggregated profiles on data broker sites that pull from those records and combine them with your personal contact information, home address, and family member data.
-This breaks the easy connection between your professional identity and your private life.
+We can't remove the original court or bar records — those are government-maintained.
+We do remove the aggregated profiles on broker sites that pull from those records and combine them with your home address, phone, and family.

 Yes.
 We can scan and submit removals quickly.
-While we can't undo contact that has already happened, removing your home address, phone number, and family member information from data broker sites makes it significantly harder for anyone to find those details again.
-For situations where speed matters, you can start with a free scan to assess your current exposure.
+Past contact can't be undone, but removing your address, phone, and family from broker sites makes it much harder to find those details again.
+Start with a free scan.

-Each attorney would need their own profile, as the removal process requires individual consent and personal information.
-Family plans can cover an attorney and their household members.
-For firm-wide inquiries about privacy protection for multiple attorneys, contact us at support@delist.ai.
+Each attorney needs their own profile (removal requires individual consent).
+Family plans cover an attorney and their household.
+For firm-wide inquiries, contact support@delist.ai.

-All personal information is encrypted with AES-256 at rest.
-We never store plaintext PII in our database.
+AES-256 at rest.
+No plaintext PII in the database.
 Profile data is decrypted only during active scan and removal operations, then immediately re-encrypted.
-Email addresses are stored as SHA-256 hashes for lookup without exposing the actual address.
-We take data handling seriously, and our security architecture reflects that.
+Emails are stored as SHA-256 hashes for lookup.

 See what a search turns up for you